Hogwarts Legacy Review - A Voice Actor's Take

 The Harry Potter Universe game all Milllinieals have been waiting for!

 As a voice actor, I have a different take on reviewing things and I really look for and recognize different aspects of games that other reviewers may not.
 And hey, this is just my opinion so I recommend checking the game out to form your own.
-This review is Spoiler & Drama Free for your reading pleasure!
+This review is based on the PS5 version and is Spoiler & Drama Free for your reading pleasure!
 Enjoy!

 The wizarding world is vast and wonderful!
 Let's be honest though, I'm not a die-hard Harry Potter fan... heck I haven't even read the books.
 That being said, I am an avid lover of fantasy worlds in the TTRPG, Video Games, and Theatrical space, and the Wizarding World universe is an amazing one that everyone should look into a bit more whether through the movies, traditional text, or maybe even this game 🤔.
 Read more to find out!

 Having played on the Playstation 5, you are immediately drawn into the world from the main menu.
 The iconic music that started with Harry Potter (Composed by the greats of John Williams, Patrick Doyle, Nicholas Hooper, and Alexandre Desplat) is omnipresent and pulls you into the world almost all times.
 After you create a character and the opening scene plays through, chills just go down your spine.
 (Shout out to Peter Murray, J. Scott Rakozy and Chuck Myers for composing Hogwarts Legacy and continuing to give us frisson).